UC San Diego Baseball Camps

 Avila's baseball career spanned both the collegiate and professional levels.
-He garnered all-region distinction at Fresno City College (1997) and was a two-time All-NAIA Independent pick at The Master's College (1998-99).
+He garnered all-region distinction at Fresno City College (1997) and was a two-time All-NAIA Independent pick at The Master's College (1998-99) in Santa Clarita.
 In 1999, Avila was drafted by the Philadelphia Phillies in the 18th round.
 He spent five years in the minor leagues, including time with the Double-A Reading Phillies.

-Avila earned a bachelor's degree in physical education in 2002 from Santa Clarita's The Master's and a master's degree in the same field from Azusa (Calif.)
+Avila earned a bachelor's degree in physical education in 2002 from The Master's and a master's degree in the same field from Azusa (Calif.)
 Pacific University in 2005.

 Avila's wife, Bethany, was a standout volleyball player at The Master's.
-They reside in Oceanside with their two daughters, Violet (10) and Elaina (7), and newborn son (July, 2013), Trey.
+They reside in Oceanside with their two daughters, Violet (11) and Elaina (8), and young son (July, 2013), Trey.

 Leading up to his arrival in La Jolla, Bloodworth was the top assistant coach and recruiting coordinator at Lon Morris College in Jacksonville, Texas, for the 2012 season.
 In that same year, he also served as an instructor at IMG Academy in Bradenton, Fla., developing high school players from around the country.